Pflegehelfer jobs • Germany

 Example baseline (illustrative only): at 40h/week, €13.90 gross/hour is approximately €2,409 gross/month.

-Working via a Polish company in Germany
+Working in Germany via a Polish employer (high-level)

 Informational only, not legal advice.